 Plasmid construction

-The plasmids constructed for this study were derived from the DHFR control plasmid in the NEB PURExpress transcription/translation system.
-The DHFR plasmid is useful as a template for an in vitro reaction, because it contains a high copy number pUC origin, encodes antibiotic (ampicillin) resistance, and includes a strong promoter for bacteriophage T7 RNA polymerase.
+The plasmids constructed for this study were derived from the DHFR control plasmid provided in the NEB PURExpress transcription/translation system kit.
+The DHFR plasmid, which has a high copy number pUC origin and encodes ampicillin resistance, and encodes the bacteriophage T7 RNA polymerase promoter driving expression of the E. coli dihydrofolate reductase (DHFR) gene.
 The plasmid also contains a ribosome binding site (RBS) which increases ribosome binding efficiency during translation and a multiple cloning site (MCS) downstream of the DHFR gene with multiple restriction enzyme cut sites for easy modification.
 With these elements in place, the DHFR gene can easily be exchanged with a gene of interest, replicated at a high rate in selective media, and transcribed and/or translated in the in vitro system.

 The intermediate plasmid pKR81 is derived from the control DHFR plasmid, modified to include DNA specifying the T7 promoter driving expression of an F. tularensis control gene, tul4.
 The modified DNA was generated by synthesis (IDT).
 This fragment encodes the T7 promoter directly followed by 536 bp of DNA from F. tularensis, which includes the tul4 transcription start site (36 bp upstream of the translation start site; Zaide et al., 2011) and extends 50 bp past the tul4 stop codon, and encodes BmtI digestion sites on both ends. pKR81 was constructed by digesting the control DHFR plasmid with BmtI to remove the T7 promoter and DHFR gene and cloning in the digested synthesized DNA fragment.

 The pKR144 plasmid was derived from pKR81 with the addition of a second, divergently positioned T7 promoter driving expression of the 5 untranslated region (5 UTR) of the F. tularensis gene pdpA followed by the coding sequence for the small luciferase gene NanoLuc (NLuc; Hall et al., 2012).
-The pdpA 5 UTR includes the DNA 24 bp upstream of the translation start site and the first six codons (Ramsey et al., 2015).
+The pdpA 5 UTR includes the transcription start site (24 bp upstream of the translation start site) and the first six codons (Ramsey et al., 2015).
 This additional DNA was generated as a fragment by synthesis (IDT), which also included DNA specifying a SalI site on the 5 end and a PvuII site on the 3 end. pKR144 was cloned by digesting pKR81 with SalI and PvuII, which removed 11 bp, and ligating in the digested synthesized DNA fragment.